Specific URL

 Grounded in current product capabilities: monitored URLs, screenshots, visual diffs, alerts, and history.

-Alerts and visual history help the page owner decide whether a visible change needs follow-up.
+Alerts, visual diffs, before-and-after screenshots, and history help the team decide whether a change needs follow-up.

 A useful website monitor is not a vague reminder to check a site.
 It is a repeatable review loop for one URL: capture the current page, check it daily, compare screenshots when it changes, and decide whether the visible difference needs action.